-What is Under Age Consumption of Alcohol?
-What happens if I am charged with Under Age Consumption of Alcohol?
+What Is Underage Consumption of Alcohol?
+What Happens if the State Charges Me with Under Age Consumption of Alcohol?

-Under Age Consumption of Alcohol boiled down to basic terms is, Consumption of an alcoholic beverage by any one who is under the age of 21.
+Underage Consumption of Alcohol, boiled down to basic terms, is the consumption of an alcoholic beverage by anyone under the age of 21.

-The police show up to a party and there are a bunch of teenagers drinking.
+The police show up to a party, and a bunch of teenagers are drinking.
 The police usually bring a portable breathalyzer and ask each person to blow into it.
-If they blow a 0.00, they are free to leave, if they blow anything above 0.00, they receive a under age consumption by a minor ticket.
+If a person blows a 0.00, they are free to leave.
+If a person blows anything above 0.00, they receive an under age consumption by a minor ticket.

-In Illinois, Under Age Consumption of Alcohol is far more serious than a simple ticket.
-Although a court is unlikely to sentence you to jail, (it has the ability to as it charge is often a Class A misdemeanor) most under age consumption tickets are written a ordnance violations, which is only punishable by a fine.
-This is equally as serious as pleading guilty will be placing a alcohol disposition on your background.
-This will have to be disclosed to a college, graduate school, or when seeking a professional license, (license to practice law, medicine).
+In Illinois, Underage Consumption of Alcohol is far more serious than a simple ticket.
+Although a court will not sentence you to jail (though it has the authority to as the charge is often a Class A misdemeanor), most underage consumption tickets are written as ordinance violations.
+Ordinance violations are only punishable by a fine.
+This is as serious as pleading guilty and will place an alcohol disposition on your background.
+You will have to disclose this to a college or graduate school.
+You will also have to disclose this if you seek a professional license in fields like law and medicine.

-Additionally, pleading guilty to the under age consumption charge may also cause your Illinois driver’s license to be suspended as there is a 3-month license suspension if you receive court supervision and a 12-month license suspension f you are convicted of Under Age Consumption of Alcohol statute.
+Additionally, if you plead guilty to this charge, the state may suspend your Illinois driver’s license.
+There is a 3-month license suspension if you receive court supervision and a 12-month license suspension if the state convicts you of the Underage Consumption of Alcohol statute.

-As an attorney I have either had the charge dismissed, (not supervision) or have taken the cases to trial and my client was found not guilty.
+As an attorney, I have either had the state dismiss the charge (avoiding supervision) or have taken the cases to trial, where the court found my client not guilty.